LuminarysAI/.github/profile/README.md

 # Luminarys AI

-Next-generation AI platform that combines an autonomous agent and an MCP server with sandboxed WebAssembly skill execution.
+Sandboxed AI skill platform with multi-node clustering, MCP/ACP support, and a built-in autonomous agent.

 Write skills in any language.
 Run them in isolated WASM sandboxes.
 Expose via MCP or let the agent orchestrate autonomously.